 Janet Stolfi Alfano, MSW currently serves as the Executive Director, The New Haven Diaper Bank, Inc., a non-profit organization that provides diapers to families in need in Greater New Haven, Hartford, Bridgeport and Middlesex County, Connecticut.
 Janet started at The Diaper Bank in 2007 as the Operations Manager and has been Executive Director since 2011, when she joined the MOMS Partnership Guide Team.
 She serves on the Board of Directors for the National Diaper Bank Network, serving as its first president.
 She is a member of the New Haven Early Childhood Council and the Steering Committees for the Connecticut Early Childhood Alliance and the Connecticut Alliance for Basic Human Needs.
 She holds a Master’s Degree in Social Work from the University of Connecticut, School of Social Work with a concentration in Policy Practice and a BA in Social Work from Saint Joseph College.

 Kenn Harris, LMin, serves as the Project Director, New Haven Healthy Start, The Community Foundation for Greater New Haven.
 New Haven Healthy Start is a nationally renowned, community-based initiative funded by the U.S. Department of Health and Human Services Health Resources and Services Administration that helps pregnant women and mothers deliver healthy and happy babies.
 Health Start’s primary goal is to reduce the infant mortality and morbidity rate in the city of New Haven, Connecticut.
 Mr. Harris has worked professionally in the maternal and child health field for over 20 years, and is passionate about ameliorating racial and ethnic disparities in health, both locally and nationally.
 He has strived for creative methods of community engagement, empowering the drive and creativity of his community involving both community/grassroots level and academic/medical levels.
 He helped design and implement a New Haven “Adopt-a-Doc” program which paired hospital residents with community health workers.
-He serves as a Guide Team member on the New Haven MOMS Partnership, and chairs the Social Marketing Committee.
+He chairs the Social Marketing Committee of the New Haven MOMS Partnership.

 Garth Harries, JD, was appointed Superintendent of the New Haven Connecticut Public School system on July 22nd, 2013.
 Since 2009, he has been the Assistant Superintendent in New Haven, responsible for designing and implementing the nationally-recognized School Change reform strategy.
 School Change seeks to ensure meaningful and coherent learning experiences for all 21,000 students in New Haven Public Schools, enabling every student to be successful in college, career, and life.
 Major strategies include a portfolio of schools initiative, a talent initiative, and a community and parent initiative.
 The initial years of School Change have led to growth in standardized test scores at double the state average, an 8 percentage point increase in graduation rate, and substantial improvements in district and school climate.
 Prior to serving in New Haven, Garth was a senior executive with the New York City Department of Education.
 In New York, Garth led the creation of new school opportunities and choices, including 333 new district schools and 63 new charter schools.
 In his last role in the New York City Department of Education, Garth designed recommendations for the reform of special education.
 Prior to joining NYCDOE, Garth led engagement teams at McKinsey & Company, specializing in Financial Industries and Non-Profit Management.
 Garth began his career with a year of teaching.
 Garth has a J.D. with Distinction from Stanford Law School and a B.A. in Ethics, Politics, and Economics Summa Cum Laude from Yale University.
 On the weekends, Garth moves rocks on his wife's organic farm.